The Reaping: Score

 The score was originally written by Philip Glass, and went as far as the recording; however, the producers were not completely satisfied and decided to give it another try.
 John Frizzell was then brought in to compose a new score.

 Reception

-The aggregate site Rotten Tomatoes gives the film an approval rating of 8% based on 134 reviews, and an average rating of 3.49/10, with the consensus stating: "It may feature such accomplished actors as Hilary Swank and Stephen Rea, but The Reaping also boasts the apropos tagline "What hath God wrought?".
+The aggregate site Rotten Tomatoes gives the film an approval rating of 7% based on 130 reviews, and an average rating of 3.49/10, with the consensus stating: "It may feature such accomplished actors as Hilary Swank and Stephen Rea, but The Reaping also boasts the apropos tagline "What hath God wrought?".
 It's schlocky, spiritually shallow, and scare-free."

-Controversy
+Comments by Jacqueline van Rysselberghe

-Jacqueline Van Rysselberghe, the Mayor of Concepción, Chile, formally objected to the producers of the film over its portrayal of the city in the opening scene.
+Jacqueline van Rysselberghe, the Mayor of Concepción, Chile, formally objected to the producers of the film over its portrayal of the city in the opening scene.
 She pointed out that rather than being the dirty underdeveloped tropical city as shown in the movie, Concepción is an industrialized city with many universities and was surprised that such inadequate research of the setting had been carried out for a high budget movie.